aryan55254/Strive/README.md

 ## Support

-For support, email [contact@example.com](mailto:contact@example.com) or create an issue in the repository.
+For support create an issue in the repository.